International Journal of Yogic, Human Movement and Sports Sciences

 How to cite this article:

 Dr. Kuntal Thakur.
 A study on pre-competitive and post-competitive anxiety and stress of national level yoga performers.
-International Journal of Yogic, Human Movement and Sports Sciences.
-2016; 1(1): 65-69.
+Int J Yogic Hum Mov Sports Sciences 2016;1(1):65-69.